armedturret/BLURF-Z-for-Zachariah/README.txt

 Surprise.txt: Don't open this file as its something the engine needs to run and is general nonsense to the human eye.

+Tips:
+Don't make ambiguous actions i.e. say "jump over bar" rather than "jump over" Say "cancel" to stop examining something i.e. if you say "open door" but it says you don't have a key say "cancel"